Wife on a hike with husband falls 200 feet to her death off Wyoming cliff, police say

 Authorities said they arrived at the scene and found Aust’s body at the southwest side of the cliff and it was recovered.

-Aust and her husband were on a hike to see the sunrise from Steamboat Point and her death is considered accidental, authorities said.
+Aust and her husband lived in Sheridan were on a hike to see the sunrise from Steamboat Point and her death is considered accidental, authorities said.